Shiva-Sai-369/Clari-Ai-Meeting_Assistant/README.md

 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?